 This really depends on the vehicle you want to insure, and it's all worked out through the app.
 So the best way to find out the licence age requirements for your vehicle is to try and get a quote.

-Insurance Group: For our short term insurance, we can't cover vehicles above insurance group 40.
+Insurance group: For our short term insurance, we can't cover cars above insurance group 40 or vans above insurance group 20.

 We also can't cover vehicles that are: